Thank you to everyone who sent in their solutions for Worms.

-Poppy from Dussindale Primary School sent in this excellent solutions and took it further with her investigations into number patterns
+Poppy from Dussindale Primary School sent in this excellent solution and took it further with her investigation into number patterns:

 I started with the head of the worm on the number 34.

 First of all I began by trying out the different shapes.
 I rotated each shape through north, east, south and west.
 I then realised that some of the shapes had a reflection.
 I started with the L shape and noticed whilst some of the numbers were different that there were repeated totals.
 I began to investigate why this happened - see the algebra for each of the L shaped totals.
 I then looked at the S shaped worm and saw that the reflections came up with repeated totals.
 I found that there 16 different totals but 24 different calculations that could be made by rotating or reflecting the worms.

 From Springvale School we had a number of solutions sent in.

 Hannah, working with snakes instead of worms!

 I worked out that to get the smallest number for each one, you have to point the snake directly up, and if you want to get the highest possible number for each one you needed to point the snake directly down.
 I also worked out that there are 32 different positions for each square, that's 512 in total!
 I know this, because there are different ways the worm can be positioned and you can put each one, North, East, South, West.